Globaldots/globaldots-api-documentation/docs/index.md

-# Welcome to the Globaldots API documentation.
+# Welcome to the Globaldots API documentation (BETA).
 With over 10 years of experience, GlobalDots have an unparallel knowledge of today’s leading web technologies.
 Our team know exactly what a business needs to do to succeed in providing the best online presence for their customers.
 We can analyse your needs and challenges to provide you with a bespoke recommendation about which services you can benefit from.